tinyplasticgreyknight/into-the-odd-chargen/README.md

 # OddCharacters & OddArcana
-This is a character generator for the *Into the Odd* roleplaying game.
+This is a character & Arcanum generator for the *Into the Odd* roleplaying game.

 ## Running
 Both OddCharacters and OddArcana accept the `--help` argument to print out a summary of their arguments.

 ### OddCharacters
 You can run the `OddCharacters.py` script to generate a single character, which is printed to standard output.

 You can give a number on the command line to generate multiple characters at once (useful for GMs).
 > `./OddCharacters.py 3`
 > *(generates three characters)*

 You can specify the `--lackey` option to generate lackeys instead of normal characters
 > `./OddCharacters.py --lackey 2`
 > *(generates two lackeys)*

 ### OddArcana
 You can run the `OddArcana.py` script to generate a single Arcanum of random kind, which is printed to standard output.

 You can give a number on the command line to generate multiple Arcana at once.
 > `./OddArcana.py 3`
 > *(generates three Arcana)*

 You can specify the `--kind` option to generate Arcana of a specific kind (by default it is random)
 > `./OddCharacters.py --kind=legendary 2`
 > *(generates two legendary Arcana)*

 If you are using `--kind=random` (the default), you can control the relative probabilities using the `--distribution` argument
 > `./OddCharacters.py --distribution=7:2:1 100
 > *(generates 100 Arcana; on average 70 of them will be lesser, 20 will be great, and 10 will be legendary)*